bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 ---
 layout: tutorial
 chapter: 2
-title: Different patterns of creating Cucumber Feature files
+title: Different Patterns for Creating Feature Files
 description: >
-  In this chapter, let us see different patterns of creating feature files, their pros and cons.
+  Feature files are specifications.
+A feature can be represented in different ways/patterns.
+Here, let us see different patterns for creating feature files, their pros and cons.
 You may learn all the patterns and use them accordingly.

 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter2/chuttersnap-cJxxfSEbO8Y-unsplash.jpg